vmware-tanzu/velero/docs/build-from-scratch.md

 ## Prerequisites

 * Access to a Kubernetes cluster, version 1.7 or later.
-Version 1.7.5 or later is required to run `velero backup delete`.
 * A DNS server on the cluster
 * `kubectl` installed
 * [Go][5] installed (minimum version 1.8)